LOJK10248U Economic Valuation Methods and Cost-Benefit Analysis

 Type of assessment details

 Students have to hand in a small report summarising results from a series of exercises in the last half of the course where they work on a specific case study.
-The report can be done as group work (maximum 4 students per group).
-This report has to be approved for students to take the final exam.
+The report can be done as group work (maximum 5 students per group).
+This report has to be approved for students to partake in the oral examination.

 Aid